Gusty Spence: Prison

 Spence appealed against his conviction and was the subject of a release petition organised by the Ulster Constitution Defence Committee, although nothing came of either initiative.
 Despite the fact that control of the UVF lay (nominally at least) with Spence's closest ally Samuel "Bo" McClelland, from prison Spence was often at odds with the group's leadership, in particular with regards to the 1971 McGurk's Bar bombing.
-Spence now argued that UVF members were soldiers and soldiers should not kill civilians, as had been the case at McGurk's Bar.Cusack & McDonald, UVF, p.
-21 Spence respected some Irish republican paramilitaries, who he felt also lived as soldiers, and to this end he wrote a sympathetic letter to the widow of Official IRA leader Joe McCann after he was killed in 1972.
+Spence now argued that UVF members were soldiers and soldiers should not kill civilians, as had been the case at McGurk's Bar.
+Spence respected some Irish republican paramilitaries, who he felt also lived as soldiers, and to this end he wrote a sympathetic letter to the widow of Official IRA leader Joe McCann after he was killed in 1972.